Below is a range of Frequently Asked Questions to help you understand what bike sharing is and how the program will operate in the city of Melbourne.

 How long can I take a bike for?

-You can take a bike out for a maximum of 24 hours; however Melbourne Bike Share is designed for short trips which is why the first 45 mins are free to subscribers and 30 mins free to casual users.
+Melbourne Bike Share is designed for short rides between stations.
+Which is why the first 45 mins are free to subscribers and 30 mins free to casual users.
+A ride is calculated from the moment you undock your bike to when you return the bike to a station.
+You have unlimited rides during a 24 hour period.
 Trips longer than two hours can be expensive on Melbourne Bike Share therefore we recommend utilising the services of one of the many bike hire and tour companies throughout Melbourne.

 How much does it cost to subscribe to the service?